guilhermehas/agda-linear-algebra/main.typ

 we have $"isPivot"(1, 2) = "true"$ and $M'[0][2] = 0$ as expected.

 = Recursion steps in the first part
+// TODO: Explain what is the first step

 == Well-Founded

 In the first step of normalization of the matrix, the induction is done by two coefficients *i* and *j*.
+// TODO: Explain what will be proved
+// TODO: induction is only done in one argument

 In this example, this is the matrix *A*.
 $ A = mat(